Bug report #4050

 Gps Tracker just disconnects from the server, because he can't handle the gpsd server specific packet format.

 Just a small fix.

-#6 Updated by Joseph Wolf almost 8 years ago
+#6 Updated by Joseph Wolf about 8 years ago

 I've been using the RPM version for Fedora 15:

 It doesn't have the fix.
 My work around was to execute the following in the shell: